mongodb/mongo-c-driver/README.md

 # MongoDB C Driver

 This is then 10gen-supported MongoDB C driver.
+There are two goals for this driver.
-The goal is to be super strict for ultimate portability, no dependencies, and generic embeddability.
+The first is to provide a strict, default compilation option for ultimate portability, no dependencies, and generic embeddability.

+The second is to support more advanced, platform-specific features, like socket timeout, by providing an interface for platform-specific modules.

 Until the 1.0 release, this driver should be considered alpha.
 Keep in mind that the API will be in flux until then.